What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 • Slight difficulty with complex daily living activities such as grooming and work

-At this stage, individuals are often capable of looking after themselves.
+In the preclinical stage, individuals are often capable of looking after themselves.
 To cope with short-term memory loss, they may make lists of tasks to be done and post reminders that can be seen daily to remember necessary appointments.
-Some lifestyle changes, such as switching to a more balanced diet and being physically active and socially engaged, can help.
+Some lifestyle changes, such as eating more nutritious meals and being physically active and socially engaged, may help.

-Since it may be impossible at this early stage to tell whether the symptoms experienced are Alzheimer's or normal aging, the best approach family and friends can take to keep these individuals engaged by spending more time with them and involving them in regular family activities.
+Since it may be impossible at this early stage to tell whether the symptoms experienced are Alzheimer's disease or normal aging, family and friends may keep these individuals engaged by spending more time with them and involving them in regular family activities.

 Alzheimer's disease with mild cognitive impairment

-In the second stage of Alzheimer's, the changes it causes can become more noticeable to the individual and those around them.
+In the second stage of Alzheimer's disease, changes can become more noticeable to the individual and those around them.
 There may be little evidence of the disease affecting functioning at home and work.
-Although still mild, the impairment is sufficient for diagnosing Alzheimer's.
-Someone in this stage may need help planning activities or handling their finances.
+Although still mild, the impairment is sufficient for diagnosing Alzheimer's disease.
+Someone in this stage may benefit from help in planning activities or handling their finances.

 Symptoms of the mild cognitive impairment stage